lily-soetebier/FulCo-Library-Instructions/README.md

 # FulCo-Library-Instructions
 This repo contains a task oriented DITA topic model for a potential instructional page for signing up for a Fulton County Library card.
-All of the information contained within the repository has been source from the Fulton County Library website.
+All of the information contained within the repository has been sourced from the Fulton County Library website.

 ## From PDF to DITA
 The original version of these instructions, found in [Soetebier_Instructions](Soetebier_Instructions.pdf), was created in Canva.
 By translating this instruction set from a static PDF into a topic model I was able to refine the content and make it easier to update and reuse.